hamzashaikh8/Arduino-serial/README.md

 Secondly, we establish the serial connection with the Arduino using Python.
 In order to do so, we install the pySerial library in Python.
 This can be installed from PyPI using the "python -m pip install pyserial" command.
 Please visit https://pyserial.readthedocs.io/en/latest/ for more information on pySerial.
-Once this is done, we can import serial and test out the serial connection using Python.
+Once this is done, we can import serial in Python and test out the serial connection.
 Essentially we encode a triggering value into the arduino using the write function imported from the serial library to make the inner LED blink according to the arduino code.
 In our case, we use the value c to trigger a high voltage through pin 13 where the inner LED of the Arduino is located.
 If that works, we're on right track to build the flask GUI.